About authority monitoring reports

 The purpose of the AMR is to monitor the implementation of the Local Development Scheme (LDS) and to monitor the implementation of the policies set out in the Local Plan.
 The Local Plan (2011-2031) currently consists of the Herefordshire Local Plan Core Strategy.

-The Localism Act amended the requirement for local planning authorities to produce a monitoring report on an annual basis, however, as Herefordshire Council did not produce a report for 2014-15 this report covers a two year period up to April 2016.
+The Localism Act amended the requirement for local planning authorities to produce a monitoring report on an annual basis.
 You can view the latest Authority Monitoring Reports on this page.

 The AMR data is being published on this website rather than as part of a printed report.
 The AMR has been split into a number of sections which deal with particular aspects of monitoring.
 In some areas detailed data is included within appendices or can be viewed using a link to a different web page.